 Four teenagers fight for justice and create a legend.

-Montana’s tall mountains and deep valleys have produced many legends, but this one is more recent than most.
-The events that created the legend occurred in the summer of 1949.
+Montana’s mountains and valleys have produced many legends, but this one is more recent than most.
+The events that, over time, became the legend occurred in the summer of 1949.

 During World War Two, the sheriff in a remote part of Montana dodged the draft and avoided the war.
 With the local men fighting overseas, the sheriff built a vicious organization that ruled through fear and intimidation.
 By the time the war’s survivors came home, the sheriff was in firm control of the county and its commerce.